hugozeminian/web-project-course-registration/README.md

 The objective of this use case is to give you an idea what aspects to include in your project.
 As a starting point you can use what is explained above and add different features and modification to it to meet your front-end and backend application development need as you learn progressively.
 This project has 3 parts Assignment 1 and Assignment 2 and a final project.
 Assignment1 outcome will be used as input for your Assignment2.
 Then the combined final submission of this two-assignment work will be taken as your course project work.
 There will be a set of special features in each phase of this assessment.
 There will be optional check in and questions at the end of each phase.
 Assignment 1:
     - Assignment expectation
-    o Implement your understanding of web application architecture in your web project. o Study the different scenario of the project to come up with inclusive wireframe design (structure of the website) o Prepare a prototype design of your web application. o Implementation should be done using react.js and related packages. o Adhere to formal project work file structure and good naming convention. o Store all course and students related data using array or object.
+        ● Implement your understanding of web application architecture in your web project.
+        ● Study the different scenario of the project to come up with inclusive wireframe design (structure of the website) ● Prepare a prototype design of your web application.
+        ● Implementation should be done using react.js and related packages.
+        ● Adhere to formal project work file structure and good naming convention.
+        ● Store all course and students related data using array or object.

 # For assignment 1 your task is to design and create a front-end web application React.js and access data stored as array or object.
 This assignment is worth a total of 15 percent of your final mark.
 Wireframe design Frontend Design Process